anjilinux/project-devops-realtime/Ubuntu_InstallDocker_etc.md

-# How to set up Ubuntu lab
+# How to set up Ubuntu

 ## Install Docker in Ubuntu